Question: Safe days of a woman after periods are really safe?

 Days after period safe or not?

-The short answer is no, you can’t automatically consider these days as safe.
+The short answer is no, you can’t automatically consider the days after your period as safe.

 The longer answer is that the safe days of a woman after periods are SAFER than other days of the month.
 But still, not 100% safe.
-It is still risky to have sex during those days.
+It’s still risky to have sex during those days.

 But I have some good news as well.

-The real safe days of a woman exist, they just don’t happen after periods, but after ovulation!
-You just need to know how to find them, and there’s a very easy and natural technique you can use.
+The real safe days of a woman exist, they just don’t happen after periods, but after ovulation.
+You just need to know when your ovulation is finished, and there’s a natural technique you can use.